-Bethenny Frankel Reveals She Dated Meghan Markle’s Ex-Husband Trevor Engelson
+‘RHONY’ Star Bethenny Frankel Reveals She Dated Meghan Markle’s Ex-Husband Trevor Engelson

 Real Housewives of New York star Bethenny Frankel has just reveled on Monday that she has a connection to future royal Meghan Markle.
-US Magazine has reported that the 47-year-old reality star told an Australian radio talk show that she had briefly dated Markle’s ex-husband, television producer Trevor Engelson.
+Us Magazine reported that the 47-year-old reality star told an Australian radio talk show that she had briefly dated Markle’s ex-husband, television producer Trevor Engelson.

 Frankel, a guest on the Kyle and Jacki O Show Monday, dished on her romantic life.
-She began shared her story of meeting “this guy” named Trevor and calling him a “romantic interest.”
+She shared her story of meeting “this guy” named Trevor and calling him a “romantic interest.”

-The two had “met in Chicago” and were “supposed to go out.
+The two had “met in Chicago” and were “supposed to go out.”
 The two texted, and he shared that he was previously married.
 Trevor revealed that his ex-wife was Suits actress Meghan Markle.
 This was not a name that Frankel was particularly familiar with, and she didn’t really have much to say.

 This all occurred before Prince Harry and Meghan Markle “went public” with their relationship in 2016.

 Meghan Markle’s became a household name when Princess Diana’s youngest son had written an official statement with the blessing of the palace.
-He asked the media to leave her alone, and shared his concern that he could not “protect” his new girlfriend.
+He asked the media to leave her alone and shared his concern that he could not “protect” his new girlfriend.
 He also asked the press to back off from harassing “nearly every friend, co-worker, and loved one in her life.”

 When this revelation came out, then the Skinnygirl creator had plenty to say to her pal Engelson.